Stuart London: Demography

 London experienced massive population growth during this period.
 In 1600, London's population was about 200,000.
 By 1650 it was about 375,000, and by 1700 it was 575,000, making it by far the largest city in England throughout the period.
 Between 1670 and 1700, its population was 420% greater than the next ten largest places in England put together.
 The average height for male Londoners was 5 ft 7+1/2 in and the average height for female Londoners was 5 ft 2+1/4 in.

 In 1639, the number of foreigners living in Westminster and the City of London was estimated at 1,688- mostly French and Dutch, with some Belgians, Italians, Spaniards, Germans, and Poles.
 A number of Greek Christian refugees arrived in London in the 1670s fleeing persecution from the Ottoman Empire, and were permitted to build their own church.
-London had some inhabitants from Turkey, who brought new businesses such as London's first coffeeshop and its first Turkish bath.
+London had some inhabitants from Turkey, who brought new businesses such as London's first coffeeshop and its first bagnio (Turkish bathhouse).
 After the Revocation of the Edict of Nantes in 1685, thousands of French Protestants called Huguenots fled to Britain, many coming to London, and in particular, Spitalfields.
 In 1697, there were 22 French Protestant churches in London.
 Dutch, Italian, and Danish communities were also permitted to establish their own churches.
 Thanks in part to immigrant communities, the population of the East End increased over 400% in this period, from 21,000 in 1600 to 91,000 in 1700.
 Short-term visitors arrived in London from further afield.
 In 1616, the Native American woman Pocahontas and her son Thomas Rolfe arrived from Virginia; in 1682, two ambassadors arrived from Banten in Indonesia called Kyayi Ngabehi Naya Wipraja and Kyayi Ngabehi Jaya Seidana; and in 1698, the Russian tsar Peter the Great stayed in Sayes Court in Deptford for four months.